 You can go 7°-10°F lower than the recommended winter (68-72 F) temperature at night as blankets are used to regulate the warmth during winter.

 Tip: Using a smart thermostat or a smart AC controller, you can even set schedules to turn off your heating for sometime during the night when you don’t really need it!
 This will have you wake up fresh to a toasty room while conserving energy throughout the night.

 Thermostat Setting When No One’s Home or When on Vacation

 Do you keep your thermostat running to avoid coming home to a hot and humid house but still want to save money on your monthly bills?
 What about when you’re away for a more extended time?
-Constant tension about the thermostat setting back at home ruins the vacation mood.
-Let’s look at some of the reasons why you may want to keep your thermostat running when away and what would be the best thermostat setting when out.
+Constant tension about the temperature at home ruins the vacation mood.
+Let’s look at some of the reasons why you may want to keep your thermostat running when away and what temperature to keep your house while on vacation.

-Also, if you own a vacation rental you might be interested in the best ways to manage temperature at your property while saving energy!
+Also, if you own a vacation property, here’s a complete guide to managing the temperature at your vacation rental while saving energy!